cjw0206/Multimorbidity_prediction/README.md

-# Multimorbidity Prediction via a Mixture-of-Experts Approach on a Patient-Disease Network
+# Patient-Disease Association Prediction via a Mixture-of-Experts Approach on a Heterogeneous Network
+doi: 10.5626/KTCP.2026.32.5.218

+Journal: Korean Institute of Information Scientists and Engineers (정보과학회 컴퓨팅의 실제 논문지) Article Submission Date: 2 Feb 2026
+Article accepted for publication: 2 Apr 2026

 ## Abstract
 - **Problem:** Multimorbidity refers to the co-occurrence of multiple chronic conditions and can strongly affect a patient’s health course and treatment decisions.